JOSEPH VÖGELE AG General Terms and Conditions of Sale and Supply

 2.3 The documents relating to the offer, including but not limited to illustrations, drawings, details on weight and measurements, or prepared concepts are approximations only, unless being expressly marked as binding.

 2.4 The Supplier reserves all ownership and copyrights to illustrations, drawings, concepts, cost estimates, calculations and other documents.
 These must not be made available to any third party without express prior written consent of the Supplier.
 They are to be returned to the Supplier without undue delay on demand

 (i) if no contract comes into existence, or (ii) as soon as the order has been fully executed.

 3. Purchase Price and Payment

 3.1 Unless otherwise agreed, the Supplier's prices apply without packaging and unloaded "ex works".
 The Customer bears additional costs particularly for the assembly and start-up as well as costs for obtaining of special, regular authorizations and regular requirements.

-In addition, the statutory value added tax as applicable on the date of invoice is charged.
+In addition, the statutory value added tax as applicable is charged.

 3.2 Unless otherwise agreed, payments are due in full, free of costs for the Supplier, and have to be effected as follows:

 DTO Products: as specified in a separately agreed payment scheme.
 Components: Before delivery, net.
 Machines: Before delivery, net.
 Spare parts: Before delivery, net.
 Other items: Within 14 days of the date of invoice, net.

 3.3 Bills of exchange or cheques are always accepted only on account of performance.
 All discount and bill charges are to be borne by the Customer.